Surendranath Dasgupta: A History of Indian Philosophy

-With strong determination and unwavering devotion he brought his life's mission very near its completion.
-Until the end of his life he was working for this, and completed one full section just a few hours before his passing away, on 18 December 1952.
+With strong determination and unwavering devotion, he brought his life's mission very near its completion.
+Until the end of his life, he was working for this, and completed one full section just a few hours before his death, on 18 December 1952.
 Even on this last day of his life, he worked in the morning and afternoon on the last chapter of the section of Southern Śaivism.
 He died peacefully at eight in the evening, while discussing problems of modern psychology.